Polyglot People

 Erica Heller-Wagner

-Marketing and Development Manager
+Marketing & Development Manager

 She graduated from Charles Sturt University (Bathurst) with a Bachelor of Arts (Communication – Theatre/Media) and worked in Sydney in assorted production and front-of-house roles, before delving into marketing as the Communications Coordinator at PACT centre for emerging artists.

-In 2012, Erica ran away to join Circus Oz in Melbourne as their Marketing and Communications Coordinator (she is still unable to do a cartwheel).
+In 2012, Erica ran away to join Circus Oz in Melbourne as their Marketing & Communications Coordinator (she is still unable to do a cartwheel).
 She left to pursue an entirely different path but found herself back in the hotseat as the Marketing Consultant at Avant Card.

 Erica has worked at Polyglot since July 2017.
 For her, both arts marketing and development are invitations.
 She is deeply interested in how we can welcome, support and empower more people to access and enjoy the party.